 NOTE: I live further away from Sodus Bay than I did when I started guiding and it was quite a drive back then!
 Guided trips here will feature a surcharge of $75.
-I did not fish/guide here in 2017 due to the high water levels (flooding) and speed limits.
+I fished here once in 2018.
+We had a tough day trying to find gar, though we found them before the day's end.

 I've fished Sodus Bay off and on for around 35 years.
 Over the past couple seasons I find myself drawn more to the "roughfish" - i.e. the gar and drum over everything else!